JimiWrd/NeuroFit/services/user-service/README.md

 # 👨🏻‍💻 User Service – NeuroFit Platform

 This is the **User Service** for the NeuroFit platform.
-It handles user registration, authentication, and profile management.
+It handles user profile management.

 ---